Chapter 5: Clinical Staffing – Credentialing and Privileging Assurances for Contracted/Referral Arrangements

 For example, if your health center had a pharmacy on-site, would you credential and privilege your pharmacist or pharmacy tech?
 Yes.
 Then you should also have assurances that your Column II contract pharmacy also credentials and privileges their staff.

-Or, if you had a transportation service (a person that drives a van around to pick-up patients for visits) provided by your health center, would you credential and privilege that driver?
+Or, if you had a transportation service (a person that drives a van around to pick up patients for visits) provided by your health center, would you credential and privilege that driver?
 No. Then you do not need to have assurances that your Column III transportation company credentials and privileges their drivers.

 • The contracted organization’s credentialing and privileging processes for providers, such as physicians, pharmacists, and dentists;